 Alex Bullock is an experienced trial and appellate attorney who represents clients on a variety of matters including cases addressing environmental and agricultural issues.
 These matters include claims for environmental nuisance and trespass, cases under the Clean Water Act, solid and hazardous waste contamination, environmental personal injury actions, environmental property damage claims, professional liability (defense) actions, insurance recovery litigation and product liability claims.
 Mr. Bullock also counsels a variety of clients regarding environmental compliance, food safety, California Proposition 65 (Prop 65), and insurance coverage issues.

 Mr. Bullock received one of the first joint LL.M. degrees from environmental and international law programs of The George Washington University Law School.
 His thesis focused on the emerging concept of sustainable development in international law and the need for governments, private enterprise, and public interest groups to work in a cooperative manner to create sustainable economic growth.

-Mr. Bullock was recognized in 2018 and the five years immediately preceding as a Washington, D.C.
+Mr. Bullock was recognized in 2019 and the six years immediately preceding as a Washington D.C.
 “Super Lawyer” in the area of Environmental Litigation by Super Lawyers magazine.
 He is AV® rated by Martindale-Hubbell.*